Reactive Roundtable Discussion

 Living With a Reactive Dog Roundtable Discussion

-This online "support group" usually meets the last Friday of the month at 6pm, usually for about 60-90 minutes, via Zoom.
+This online "support group" usually meets the FOURTH SUNDAY of the month at 6pm, usually for about 60-90 minutes, via Zoom.
 There is no roundtable in December.

 - It can be a lonely life, living with a reactive dog.
 Even attending class can be lonely - only the instructor, no other fellow "reactive people".